-In accordance with Government Auditing Standards, we have also issued our report dated December 30, 2023 on our consideration of the District's internal control over financial reporting and on our test of its compliance with certain provisions of laws, regulations, contracts and other matters for the Measures A & G General Obligation Bonds.
+In accordance with Government Auditing Standards, we have also issued our report dated December 4, 2024 on our consideration of the District's internal control over financial reporting and on our test of its compliance with certain provisions of laws, regulations, contracts and other matters for the Measures A & G General Obligation Bonds.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance for the Bond Funds.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Peralta Community College District's internal control over financial reporting and compliance for the Bond Funds.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance for the Bond Funds.

-San Diego, California December 30, 2023
+San Diego, California December 4, 2024